 For more detailed information download a copy of our Parent Handbook.

 Each year, parents are asked to share their thoughts about the Children's Centres.
-Read the summary results from this year.
+Read the 2016 Parent Survey results.

 To register for our centres go to OneList Waterloo Region.